Vibe Console

 Why you see example events like player_stole_item:

-This does not mean games steal apples.
+This does not mean all games steal apples.
 This exists to provide one simple, repeatable demo event.

 In real games, events may look like: